flyingrhinonz/nccm/README.md

 - Left/Right arrows:  Scroll the list horizontally
 - Tab:                Switch between text boxes
-- Enter:              Connect to the selected entry
+- Enter or Ctrl-m:    Connect to the selected entry
 - Ctrl-h:             Display this help menu
+- Ctrl-k              Toggle cursor mode std <--> focus
 - Ctrl-q or Ctrl-c:   Quit the program
 - F1-F5 or !@#$% :    Sort by respective column (1-5)